 Effort is a value that can take us to unthinkable heights and lead us to achieve targets and objectives that may at other times appear distant or inaccessible.
 Effort within our academy is a fundamental principle required to maintain high standards and demonstrate your desire to wear the Swansea City shirt.

-Humility is a key component of the clubs success.
-No one individual is bigger than the club, the people within our organisation must defend the core values and principles of the club and at all times and show respect for staff, the community, supporters and the opposition.
+Humility is a key component of the club’s success.
+No one individual is bigger than the club.
+The people within our organisation must always defend the core values and principles of the club and show respect for staff, the community, supporters and the opposition.

 5 Point Philosophy...